 The transition from Key Stage 3 to Key Stage 4 is one of the most important steps in a student’ s school career.
 At the end of Year 11 students will obtain results measured against national standards that will determine their future pathway.
 The curriculum they follow and the subjects they choose are therefore vital in ensuring that they are as successful as they can be.

 We want all students to be happy, successful learners who are engaged and motivated by the curriculum provided.
 Effective learning is therefore the most important purpose of the school and we aim to provide:

-All students will be put into one of four coloured routeways based on their attainment at Key Stage 3.
-The colours are red, purple, green and blue.
+All students will be put into one of three coloured routeways based on their attainment at Key Stage 3.
+The colours are red, purple and green.

 These routeways determine the number of GCSE or equivalent qualifications that students will obtain and, in some cases, the combination of subjects that they can choose.

 More about the routeways and the choice of subjects are available here (internal link).